Degrader/Prep-SCCM/README.md

-This script creates a Sources directory on a D: "data" drive, and establishes the ACL/SMB Share for this directory.
-This script also installs all necessary Roles and Features as well as firewall rules needed for SCCM Installation/Deployment.
+Preps server for SCCM Installation/Deployment.
+Installs necessary roles and features for SCCM, as well as configuring firewall rules for these roles/features.
+Creates Sources directory and subdirectories on D: data volume, adds Domain Admins with inherited Full Control to top level directory.
+Sources directory contains Applications, OSD, Packages directories.
+OSD directory contains Drivers and Images directories.